-As I prepared to walk the Portuguese Camino de Santiago this summer, I thought back to my first solo trip to Lisbon, Portugal and the random act of kindness of a coffee shop owner on my first day.
+As I prepared to walk the Portuguese Camino de Santiago in the summer of 2018, I thought back to my first solo trip to Lisbon, Portugal, and the random act of kindness of a coffee shop owner on my first day.

 The owner asked me if this was my first time in Portugal and whether I was on my own.
 I answered yes to both questions which sent him off to his kitchen with a twinkle in his eyes.